salatielsql/public-notes/cardano-blockchain-certified-associate/README.md

-# Cardano Blockchain Certified Associate (CBCA) Public Notes
+# Cardano Blockchain Certified Associate (CBCA) Notes

 > Taking notes and writing while I'm studying helps me better remember what I'm watching.
 These notes are not meant to be a well-structured article but outline import topics of the CBCA course.

 > So is going to be full of typos and miss-spelled words

+## The course

+[Cardano Blockchain Certified Associate ↗](https://academy.cardanofoundation.org/) A free course about Blockchain and Cardano network for complete beginners.

 ## Notes by module